ktnlvr/zedmech/rules.typ

 == Overheating

-When Heat and Damage would overlap the Mech overheats.
+When #heat and #damage overlap the Mech overheats.
 Roll the amount of dice equal to overlap.
 Take the lowest.
 On a success remove all overlap.

 == Credit